Appointments

-- Online – The quickest way to request a routine appointment is online via AccuRx triage.
-We aim to respond to your request the same day, either offering an appointment or, if no appointment is available, adding your request to a virtual waiting list.
-If you are requesting a specific GP, you may need to wait longer for an appointment
+1. Online – The quickest way to request a routine appointment is online via AccuRx triage.
+We will review and respond to your triage request the same working day, either offering an appointment or, if no appointment is available, adding your request to a virtual waiting list.
+If you are requesting a specific GP, you may need to wait longer for an appointment.
+Please make sure you are available to answer the call from the practice on the same working day as your triage request.
+Alternatively, ensure your NHS app notifications are turned on to receive messages from your practice.

 Sick (fit) Notes